BaseMax/WakatimeGraphQLTS/README.md

 - `leaveLeaderboard` - Leave the coding activity leaderboard.
 - `submitFeedback(subject: String!, message: String!)` - Submit feedback to the administrators.
 - `deleteAccount(password: String!)` - Delete the authenticated user's account (requires password confirmation).
+- `createTeam(input: CreateTeamInput!)` - creating a new team in system.
+- `updateTeam(input : UpdateTeamInput!)` - updating an existing team in system.
+- `addMembersToTeam(teamID : ID! , memberID: ID!)`- adding a member to team.
+- `addToGroup(groupID : ID! , memberID : ID! , groupStatus: string!)` - adding a member to group.
+- `createProject(input: CreateProjectInput!)` - creating new project and assign it to a existing user in system.
+- `createLeaderBoard(input : CreateLeaderBoadrInput!)` - creating leaderboard .
+- `updateLeaderBoard(input: UpdateLeaderBoardInput!)` -updating a leaderboard with provided id and add members to it.
+- `createGoal(input : CreateGoalInput!)` -creating a goal.
+- `updateGoal(input : UpdateGoalInput!)`- updating goal with id.
+- `deleteGoaol(goalID : ID!)` -deleting goal with id.
+- `createEditor(input : CreateEditorInput!)`- creating a new editor.
+- `updateEditor(input : UpdateEditorInput!)`- update a editor by id.
 ### Editor-related Mutations:

 - `saveEditorData(editorID: ID!, data: JSON!)` - Save editor data in the database for a specific code editor.